 Run by the English Schools Foundation, Kowloon Junior School is a hugely popular IB primary and feeder school for King George V School.
 A new principal has arrived for the start of the 2017-18 academic year and expectations are high…

 Kowloon Junior School may be one of the English Schools Foundation’s (ESF) largest primary schools, but it still makes a promise to deliver “Success for Every Child”.
 This large five-form entry primary school in Kowloon teaches 900 students from Year 1 to Year 6, follows the International Baccalaureate Primary Year Programme (PYP), and is a feeder school for ESF’s King George V secondary school (KGV) Thanks to the close relationship between the two schools, parents find that this move from primary to secondary school is managed well and runs smoothly.

 As new principal Neil O’Reilly explains on the school website:

 “KJS is about success in academics, in the arts, in sports, in community involvement, in students’ personal lives and, in due course, responsible action in our local, national and international communities.”

-KJS is an inclusive school and its individual needs department works alongside parents, teachers and outside support agencies to help students all abilities reach their potential.
+KJS is an inclusive school, and its individual needs department works alongside parents, teachers, and outside support agencies to help students of all abilities reach their potential.
 The ESF has a reputation for larger class sizes in its schools, so expect to find classes with as many as 30 students and a higher than average teacher to student ratio.